Mohammad Abbas (cricketer): International career

 In June 2020, Abbas was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.
+Abbas found himself being sidelined from Pakistani test cricket team for a duration of three years from 2021 to late 2024, despite not having a slump in his bowling form, and he continued to serve as a workhorse in the domestic setup during the phase when he was left out of the Pakistani side.
+After his first 25 test match appearances, he was ranked only behind Imran Khan among the Pakistan quicks for having maintained an healthy bowling average with many scalps to his name.
+His bowling average stood out at 23.02 while having taken 90 wickets from those matches and to everyone's surprise, he was snubbed from the Pakistani team selection for future test series.